 Tech babble aside, how can QR codes, coupled with WhatsApp, help to grow a healthy contact list for your business?

 Creating a Digital Front Door

-QR codes can be displayed anywhere, and contain any information that you prefer.
-From your website to printed catalogues, receipts, packaging, and even on your storefront window.
+QR codes can be displayed anywhere and contain any information that you prefer.
+From your website to printed catalogs, receipts, packaging, and even on your storefront window.
 What will your message be?

 When a curious customer scans a WhatsApp QR code, you can automatically start a conversation with a prefilled message.

 For example, a real estate agent may use a QR code on a For Sale sign outside a property.
 An interested buyer snaps the code, which instantly opens a message such as “Hi there, please send me more information on this property XYZ” which they can send to the agent.